luizeboli/hypa-git/README.md

   <br>Hypa Git<br>
 </h1>

-Hypa-Git is a <a href="http://zsh.org" target="_blank"><code>zsh</code></a> script to help us with the robotic task of create RC's and merge all branches at the end sprint ending.
+Hypa-Git is a <a href="http://zsh.org" target="_blank"><code>zsh</code></a> script to help us with the robotic task of create RC's and merge all branches at the sprint ending.

 Briefly what `hypa-git` does is create a new RC branch from last tag and name it based on provided semantic version option.

 > Note¹: This is an alpha version, which means that you might find some bugs.
 > Please open an issue if so 😁.

 > Note²: I'm not a zsh expert.
-Some code on this script can be done better or are wrong.
+Perhaps some code on this script can be done better or are wrong.
 > I would be happy if you open an issue to talk about it 🤝

 ## Requirements